AI-generated

 Key Excerpts

-• "One who assumes an obligation to an ostensible corporation as such, cannot resist performance thereof on the ground that there was in fact no corporation." — The Court's citation of Section 21 of the Corporation Code to establish that petitioner is bound by the MOA despite the respondent's lack of incorporation at the time of execution.
+• "One who assumes an obligation to an ostensible corporation as such, cannot resist performance thereof on the ground that there was in fact no corporation." (referencing Section 21 of the Corporation Code)

-• "[Petitioner] should have gone to court to make the [former] refrain from its 'illegal' activities or seek rescission of the [MOA], rather than taking the law into his own hands." — The Court's affirmation of the RTC's reasoning that petitioner was not justified in using self-help measures to terminate the lease.
+• "[I]f it were true that respondent was violating the terms and conditions of the lease, [petitioner] should have gone to court to make the [former] refrain from its 'illegal' activities or seek rescission of the [MOA], rather than taking the law into his own hands."

 Precedents Cited

 • Chua v.
-Total Office Products and Services, Inc. — Cited for the principle that an agent who represents a principal in a contract does not become an indispensable party to the case because he acquires no rights nor incurs liabilities from the contract.
+Total Office Products and Services, Inc., 508 Phil.
+490 (2005) — Cited for the principle that an agent who acts in a representative capacity is not an indispensable party; the principal is the real party in interest.

 • Sps.
 Saraza v.
-Francisco — Cited for the rule that the Supreme Court is not a trier of facts and is not duty-bound to analyze and weigh evidence already considered by lower tribunals.
+Francisco, G.R.
+No. 198718, November 27, 2013 — Cited to emphasize that the SC is not a trier of facts and is bound by substantial evidence findings of lower courts.

 Provisions

 • Section 21 of the Corporation Code (Batas Pambansa Blg.
-68) — Provides for the doctrine of corporation by estoppel, stating that one who assumes an obligation to an ostensible corporation cannot resist performance on the ground of lack of corporate personality.
+68) — Provides for corporation by estoppel, preventing a party who dealt with an ostensible corporation from denying its existence to avoid contractual liability.